 It’ll be a fight for survival for a lot of the smaller market teams around the world who rely on revenue from fans and sponsorships that bring money into the club.

-Postponement of a plan to reintroduce fans slowly into stadiums in the UK could ose a serious challenge teams to trying to stay alive as a football club.
+Postponement of a plan to reintroduce fans slowly into stadiums in the U.K. could pose a serious challenge to teams trying to stay alive as a football club.
 Revenue that some clubs rely on won’t be there for them to use.

 Dougie Critchley, senior producer at Euro Football Daily, said the management of smaller run teams are looking at the government or Premier League to help them out financially.

 “It’s easy to say the government or the Premier League needs to bail them out.
 They definitely have a moral obligation to try and help smaller clubs further down the pyramid, but it isn’t that easy,” Critchley said.

 “The U.K. is facing the prospect of the worst recession in a generation and the government have a lot of other issues to contend with,” he said.